anbagam1999/web/about-us/our-story.md

 A modern kitchen project is under construction in our Thirunilai - Vichur home funded by the AZIM PREMJI FOUNDATION.

-Further, another project is underway to construct a home in for 300 inmates in Devandhavakkam, Thiruvallur District, Tamil Nadu.
+Further, another project is underway to construct a home for 300 inmates in Devandhavakkam, Thiruvallur District, Tamil Nadu.

 Thus, our efforts to reach and contribute is an ongoing process with the kind support of donors like you.